mindmotivate/HashiCorp_Terraform/Tale_of_two_regions_Part_2.md

 }

 ```
-Once you have pasted the code run the following terrrafor terminal commands:
+Once you have pasted and saved your code, run the following terraform terminal commands:
 ```
 terraform init
 terraform plan
 terraform apply
 ```
 ### 3. Subnet**
-1. Create a new file called `1-VPC.tf` in your project directory.
+1. Create a new file called `2-Subnets.tf` in your project directory.<br>
-2. Copy and paste the following code into the file:
+2. Copy and paste the Subnet code from the forked "class5" repository.<br>
+3. *Note: We will be creating both our Public & Private subnets in this module, so ensure you have both!
+4. Add your desired tags.<br>
+5. "SAVE" (Ctrl-S) your file!<br>
 ```
   # Public Subnets
   resource "aws_subnet" "public_us_east_1a" {
     vpc_id                  = aws_vpc.app1.id
-    cidr_block              = "10.32.1.0/24"
+    cidr_block              = "10.36.1.0/24"
     availability_zone       = "us-east-1a"
     map_public_ip_on_launch = true